 The world’s sexiest accents, from “Ooooh!” to “Have my babies!!!”

-Whether it’s the British charm of Hugh Grant, the soft tones of a French barista or a simple Aussie twang, accents are worth swooning over AND travelling for.
-Let’s be honest, hearing and learning about new languages is one of the best parts of travelling.
-And since we’re experts in travel, we’re pretty much experts in languages and accents too, so we’ve gone ahead and ranked some of our faves from “Ooooh!” to “Have my babies!”
-And, honestly, we’re ready to book our next holiday so we can learn about a whole lot more!
+Whether it’s the British charm of Hugh Grant, the soft tones of a French barista or a simple Aussie twang, accents can make us go weak at the knees.
+And, let’s be honest, hearing and learning about new languages is super fun and exciting.
+So, we’ve gone ahead and ranked some of our faves from “Ooooh!” to “Have my babies!”.
+Get ready to melt into a puddle in no time! 😉

 People don’t say “Jamaican me crazy” for nothing!
 While Jamaican English is the country’s official language, most people speak Jamaican Patois (pronounced pat-wa) first – a language that mixes West African, Taino, English, Irish, Scottish and Spanish dialects and is well-known to fans of Reggae music.
 As an accent, it’s as warm, vibrant and diverse as the people who speak it.
 And that’s why it gets an Oooh! from us.